turistu/odds-n-ends/firefox/pastejack.md

 reloaded itself via `meta http-equiv=refresh`, etc.

-This applies to all the versions of mozilla/firefox and their derivatives (seamonkey, etc) that I was able to test, including the latest nightly [^fixed].
+This applies to all the versions of mozilla/firefox and their derivatives (seamonkey, etc) that I was able to test, including the latest nightly [^cve].

-[^fixed]: the bug has since been fixed in firefox-120.0 and firefox-115.5esr, see [CVE-2023-6208](https://www.mozilla.org/en-US/security/advisories/mfsa2023-49/#CVE-2023-6208).
+[^cve]: the bug has since been fixed in firefox-120.0 and firefox-115.5esr, see [CVE-2023-6208](https://www.mozilla.org/en-US/security/advisories/mfsa2023-49/#CVE-2023-6208).

 ### Example